gbraad/crc-cloud/README.md

-# CRC Cloud - Runs Containers in the Cloud
+# CRC Cloud - Runs a Cluster in the Cloud

 ### Disposable OpenShift instances on cloud in minutes